What is Red Ink?

 - For certain additional functions (context menus, keyboard shortcuts, using the AI function of Red Ink from within your own Excel applications), the installation of helper add-ins in VBA (macros) for Word and Excel is required; however, Red Ink can also be used without them to a large extent;

-- The source code of the add-ins is freely accessible (via GitHub, close to 10'000 lines of executable code); the compiled code is digitally signed by us for security reasons
+- The source code of the add-ins is freely accessible (via GitHub, more than 20'000 lines of executable code); the compiled code is digitally signed by us for security reasons

 - API access is via a https request (i.e. the transmission is encrypted);